oracle-devrel/oci-arch-queue-oke-demo/README.md

 ##### Deployment

 With the infrastructure ready, the different components can be deployed and executed.
-Each of the component readme documents will describe the configuration and deployment steps.
+Each of the component readme documents will describe the configuration and deployment steps.Each of the component readme.md also talks about setting up components.

 ##### Execution